CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (e) ground for granting or denying rescission, reformation, specific performance, or other remedy.

->Sensitive article for admission in evidence to establish certain facts in human-AAS interaction, in AAS context under AALE process.
+>_**Seemingly sensitive article for admission in evidence to establish certain facts in human-AAS interaction, in AAS context under AALE process.**_

 ### § 215.
 Contradiction of Integrated Terms